IBRice101/IBRice101.github.io/Talks/Stuxnet/index.md

 - Loads of child malware
   - Duqu: Keystroke logger and data miner for industrial facilities
-  - Flame: Recorded skype convos, keystroke logger, screenshot gatherer, etc. Targeted middle eastern govt. facilities
+  - Flame: Recorded skype conversations, keystroke logger, screenshot gatherer, etc. Targeted middle eastern govt. facilities
   - Havex: Information gather from private energy, aviation, defence, pharma companies, mainly US, EU, and Canadian companies
   - Industroyer: Caused a power outage in Ukraine in 2016 (**NOTE**: This was written months before the war)
   - Triton: Targeted safety systems of a petrochemical plant in the middle east, which could have lead to serious injury or death for workers